 This article looks at some foods that may lower the risk of cancer.
 It also explains the science that supports these claims.

-The phrase “an apple a day keeps the doctor away” actually rings fairly true.
+There may be some truth to the saying “an apple a day keeps the doctor away.”
 Apples contain polyphenols that have promising anticancer properties.

 Polyphenols are plant-based compounds that may prevent inflammation, cardiovascular disease, and infections.

-For example, the polyphenol phloretin inhibits a protein called glucose transporter 2 (GLUT2) plays a role in advanced-stage cell growth in certain types of cancer.
+This polyphenol inhibits a protein called glucose transporter 2 (GLUT2), which plays a role in advanced-stage cell growth in certain types of cancer.

 Cruciferous vegetables, such as broccoli, cauliflower, and kale, contain beneficial nutrients, including vitamin C, vitamin K, and manganese.

-Cruciferous vegetables also contain sulforaphane, a plant compound with anticancer properties.
+Cruciferous vegetables also contain sulforaphane, a plant compound with potential anticancer properties.

-Another study shows that sulforaphane in combination with genistein, a compound in soybeans, can significantly inhibit breast cancer tumor development and size.
+Other research shows that sulforaphane in combination with genistein — a compound in soybeans — can significantly inhibit breast cancer tumor development and size.
 Sulforaphane also inhibits histone deacetylase, an enzyme with links to cancer development.